TheStormex/cart263/project2/README.txt

-Next video (overlaps the mindscape in the middle of the screen): table with names of videos the user can click on, an autoplay timer of 5 seconds mindscape starts off empty, first 10 or so videos are innocent and add trees, ponies, smiling sun, houses, etc. after the first 10, the bad keywords starts to be added in the choices, the player can avoid them by clicking on the not bad ones.
+Next video (overlaps the mindscape in the middle of the screen): table with names of videos the user can click on, an autoplay timer of 5 seconds mindscape starts off empty, first 10 or so videos are innocent and add trees, ponies, smiling sun, houses, etc. after the first 5, the bad keywords starts to be added in the choices, the player can avoid them by clicking on the not bad ones.
 With each choice after the 10th choice, the chance of bad keywords increase

-by the 20th choice, all choices include bad keywords. by 30th choice, all words in the titles are bad.
+by the 10th choice, all choices include bad keywords. by last choice, all words in the titles are bad.
-When the last object (10th) becomes bad, all stops, disappears after 2 seconds go to the final screen
+When the last object (8th) becomes bad, all stops, disappears after 2 seconds go to the final screen

 the mindscape has its good contents be replaced by the bad contents and the